 Oil Region National Heritage Area | The Valley that Changed the World

-Victorian Region
+Victorian Style in the Oil Region

 Emlenton would appear today to a visitor unaware of its past as a quaint, quiet little town with a picturesque assortment of Victorian folk cottages clinging to its hillside and a view of the river below.
 Up until February 2015, an old steam-powered wood mill could still be seen on Main Street, the last of the mills which once were a substantial part of the town’s nineteenth century economy.
 Sadly, this structure was lost in a fire.